 He has also advised the World Bank, the Inter-American Development Bank, the New York Federal Reserve, the European Commission (where he was Special Advisor to the EU Vice President and Competition Commissioner, Joaquín Almunia).
 He is also a member of CARE (Advisory Council for Economic Recovery and Growth) of the Government of Catalonia and has advised many international companies.
 Mr Vives also served as Chairman of the Spanish Economic Association in 2008; and Deputy Chairman of the Spanish Energy Economics Association in 2006-2009 and was a Duisenberg Fellow at the European Central Bank in 2015.

-He is currently a member of the board of the Aula Escola Europea, a member of the European Academy of Sciences and Arts and of the Academia Europaea, and a Research Fellow of the CESifo and the Centre for Economic Policy Research.
-He has been a Fellow of the European Economic Association since 2004 and a Fellow of the Econometric Society since 1992.
-He is the Chairman of EARIE (European Association for Research in Industrial Economics) for 2016-2018.
+He currently sits on the Board of Fundación Aula; he is a member of the European Academy of Sciences and Arts; Research Fellow of the CESifo and the Center for Economic Policy Research; Fellow of the European Economic Association since 2004, Fellow of the Econometric Society since 1992 and Chairman of EARIE (European Association for Research in Industrial Economics) between September 2016 and August 2018.

-Last updated: January 2017.
+Last updated: December 2018.